 Mushrooms are most potent when fresh, as you probably already know if you are a seasoned microdoser.
 However, storing fresh mushrooms is challenging.
 Regardless of the variety, fresh mushrooms undeniably don’t stay fresh for long.
 Therefore, if you’re wondering how to store shrooms for a long time, it’s advised to dry mushrooms as soon as possible after picking or purchasing them.
-This article will equip you with essential guides and everything you should know about storing magic mushrooms.
+This article will equip you with essential guides and everything you should know about storing magic daddy long legs mushrooms.

 What is Magic Mushroom